dimgatz98/auth_api/README.md

 ```
 ---
-## Managing users with users_cli
+## Managing users and schedules with database_cli

-You can manage the users in database with the users_cli.
-You can find the users_cli along with a tutorial [here](https://github.com/dimgatz98/auth_api/tree/master/users_cli).
+You can manage the users and schedules in database with the database_cli.
+You can find the database_cli along with a tutorial [here](https://github.com/dimgatz98/auth_api/tree/master/database_cli).

 ---